MrFirthy/jquery-progresstracker/README.md

 ---

+## Demo

+[Live demo can be found here](http://mrfirthy.me/experiments/example/jquery-progress-tracker/) using the same code as the repository

+---

 ## Questions

 If you find anything wrong with the plugin, have issues getting it working, or think of something cool it could do, feel free to submit an issue.